ans-group/docs.ukfast.co.uk/source/defaultconfiguration/ukfastappliances.md

 This document provides information about the default configuration - please use the Priority Support System in the MyUKFast portal after launch to make advanced configuration changes (e.g. to get SSL offloading set up).

 ## Load Balancers
-Your load balancers are configured with a single virtual IP on port 80 load balancing your web servers in a round robin fashion, for example WEB-01 and WEB-02 with an equal weighting of 1:1.
+Your UKFast load balancers are configured with a single virtual IP on port 80 load balancing your web servers in a round robin fashion, for example WEB-01 and WEB-02 with an equal weighting of 1:1.

 More information around load balancing can be found [here](https://docs.ukfast.co.uk/network/loadbalancing/index.html)